 Most people work from computers these days.
 Make sure your start page isn't cluttered with needless folders.
 Have all the paperwork necessary for school easily accessible and back these files up - you never know when a system may be down and your files are inaccessible.

 One of the things supervisors are evaluated on is their ability to gather information and disseminate it around the school.
 If you are the missing chain in the communication links, you are not going to be too popular.
 The odd late submission will be tolerated – frequent breaking of deadlines will not.

-Be willing to give your students a second, third or fourth chance.
-Even to the ones who drive you to distraction.
+Be willing to give your students a second, third or fourth chance; even to the ones who drive you to distraction.
 Don’t hold a behaviour against a child.
 They are only children after all.
 If a student is constantly upsetting the balance of your class, refer to your immediate supervisors and colleagues.
 Maybe there is a pattern that can be identified and an intervention may need to take place.
 Even relatively small things like changing where a child sits can lead to positive results.